linode/docs/docs/guides/security/encryption/host-website-with-x25519kyber768draft00-key-exchange-support/index.md

 ### Configure OpenSSL to Use the OQS Provider

-1. Use a command line text editor such as `nano` to edit the OpenSSL configuration file:
+1. Use `nano` to edit the OpenSSL configuration file:

     ```command
     sudo nano /opt/ssl/openssl.cnf